holisticnetworking/title-to-terms/readme.txt

 3. Configure the plugin by going to Settings -> Writing in your Control Panel.

 == Frequently Asked Questions ==

+= How Can I Contribute? =
+The plugin is now being maintained on GitHub, so please do contribute all your questions, comments, suggestions, fixes and improvements with me [here](https://github.com/holisticnetworking/title-to-tags).

 = Does this plugin convert all words in the title? =